What Is Talent Acquisition?

 Entry-level recruitment experience is typically enough, but if you have experience in a more senior role, managing a team of recruiters, and taking on more strategic responsibility, you will be more marketable.
 It can be advantageous if your recruitment experience is in the same field as the talent acquisition role you apply for since you’ll have prior industry knowledge.

-The qualifications companies look for are primarily the same in both professions.
-The minimum requirement is a bachelor’s degree, preferably in human resources, business, or a subject relevant to your recruiting field.
+The minimum requirement to work in talent acquisition is a bachelor’s degree, preferably in human resources, business, or a subject relevant to a recruiting field.
 Some companies may ask for a master’s degree, and this is useful if your bachelor's degree doesn’t directly relate to talent acquisition.
 If you are looking to advance to a senior level, a master’s degree is helpful.

 CertificationDescription